netizenorg/netnet.studio/docs/contributors/README.md

 ### the netnet-standard-library

-The `nn` object spinkled throughout netnet's code base, also known as the [netnet-standard-library](https://github.com/netizenorg/netnet-standard-library), or `nn.min.js` for short, is a browser based JavaScript library designed to aid creative coders (artists, designers, etc).
+The `nn` object sprinkled throughout netnet's code base, also known as the [netnet-standard-library](https://github.com/netizenorg/netnet-standard-library), or `nn.min.js` for short, is a browser based JavaScript library designed to aid creative coders (artists, designers, etc).
 It's a core utility library used within netnet.studio; both in the sense that it can be used to create projects and sketches in netnet, but also that it's used to create netet.studio itself.

 1. introduction
 3. adding new methods